-- Please show the buffer line dimensioned at 37.5' and show the buffer fence on the site side of the buffer.
+- 6. Please show the buffer line dimensioned at 37.5' and show the buffer fence on the site side of the buffer.
 Addressed - 7.
 Either show a 15' or a 27' setback do not show both.
 Addressed - 8.
 Multiple locations highlighted where the setback of 15' is shown, the sidewalk connections must be shown on site plan.
 If the buildings are not meant to be shown in the 27' setback, please make sure they are shown behind that line.
 Addressed - 9.
 Sidewalk and planting strips are labeled on the site plan but no note committing to these improvements have been provided on the site plan.
 Addressed - 10.
 Add a note committing to the Class A and Class C buffers shown on the site plan.
 Addressed - 11.
 Petitioner should add a note committing to enhancing the possible water quality via approved plantings/features.
-Not addressed - 12.
+Rescinded - 12.
 Please provide details on open space areas and amenities.
 Project should contain useable open space for future residents.
 Not addressed.
-Petitioner has added a note stating "If provided, amenities for "Possible Open Space A" will include, but are not limited to, seating, walks, and enhanced landscape." - 13.
-New Comment: Update language for solid waste on site to reflect petitioner will provide the area per ordinance standards.
+Petitioner has added a note stating "If provided, amenities for "Possible Open Space A" will include, but are not limited to, seating, walks, and enhanced landscape."-Notes petitioner shall provide useable common open space of not less than 1,000 square feet that will contain 2 benches and walks. - 13.
+Update language for solid waste on site to reflect petitioner will provide the area per ordinance standards.
+Addressed